Employees working in digital tech see big salary gains

 “Although we have heard from business owners throughout the year that spending has tightened due to Brexit and a potential global slowdown, there is still a drive for new hires in digital.
 Salary hikes in key areas have put extra pressure on employers who are dealing with this uncertainty, particularly within the SME sector,” said Gary Mullen, director of recruitment at Prosperity.

 “Marketers are no more or less ready for Brexit than the wider business community.
 Although most clients assume there will be some sort of Brexit agreement made, they are still cautious.
-However, Brexit may encourage growth in the digital sector by driving international businesses to locate in Ireland,” he added.
+However, Brexit may encourage growth in the digital sector by driving international businesses to locate in Ireland.”